ethereum/go-ethereum/docs/_interface/merge.md

 ---

 As an Execution-Layer (EL) client, Geth supports the transition of Ethereum from proof-of-work (PoW) to proof-of-stake (PoS), a.k.a.
 [The Merge](https://ethereum.org/en/upgrades/merge/).
-In advance of the Mainnet merge, several public testnets will transition from PoW to PoS.
-The first public testnet to merge will be Ropsten.
-As the Ropsten merge approaches, Geth users will need to prepare to ensure a smooth transition.

 ### What happens to Geth?

-The merge swaps Ethereum's PoW consensus mechanism for a new PoS mechanism.
+The merge changes Ethereum's PoW consensus mechanism to PoS.
 At the moment of the merge, Geth switches off its mining algorithm and block gossip functions.
-Geth's role after the merge is to execute transactions, generate execution payloads and run the [EVM](https://ethereum.org/en/developers/docs/evm).
+Geth's role after the merge is executing transactions and generating execution payloads using the [EVM](https://ethereum.org/en/developers/docs/evm).

-From a user perspective Geth will not change much at the merge.
+From a user's perspective Geth will not change much at the merge.
 Responsibility for consensus logic and block propagation are handed over to the consensus layer, but all of Geth's other functionality remains intact.
 This means transactions, contract deployments and data queries can still be handled by Geth using the same methods as before.